illumio/illumio.core/README.md

 ## Overview

-This repository contains the official `illumio.illumio` Ansible Collection.
+This repository contains the official `illumio.core` Ansible Collection.

 The collection provides Ansible plugins and roles to automate Virtual Enforcement Node (VEN) installation for the Illumio Policy Compute Engine (PCE).